 Take a walk down Central Avenue to be in the middle of it all.
 On one side, you’ll see the historic Bathhouse Row with eight architecturally unique bathhouses, two of which are still open with natural hot springs water that you can soak in.
 On the other side of Central Avenue are all of the downtown artisanal shops, art galleries, and restaurants in quaint old buildings.

-You can visit the two bathhouses still in operation, the Buckstaff or the Quapaw, to soak in the natural thermal water the city has long been known for.
 The hot springs water has shown to have healing effects, particularly for joint and muscle pains.
 The thermal water is available to drink for free from several fountains in the downtown area as well.

 The Fordyce was operated as a bathhouse from 1915 until 1962 when it closed because there was not enough business.
 By 1989 it was converted into a visitors center and it still remains open to the public to tour.
 On the second floor, you can see exhibits in one of the former dressing rooms and watch a 9-minute movie to learn more about the traditional bath routine.